 Feverfew is said to be effective in the prevention of migraine headaches and useful for relieving menstrual pain, asthma, and arthritis.
 In vitro, feverfew inhibits platelet aggregation (1).

-A 2015 Cochrane review of feverfew for migraines evaluated 6 trials (561 subjects).
-The 5 earlier studies showed varying results, but the most recent study was larger and more robust and showed a significant decrease of 0.6 attacks per month in migraines versus placebo (2).
+A Cochrane review of feverfew for migraines evaluated 6 trials including 561 patients (2).
+The 5 earlier studies showed varying results, but the most recently added study was larger and more robust and showed a significant decrease of 0.6 attacks per month in migraines versus placebo.
 Differences among study findings may result from differences in formulations of feverfew used and dosage.
+Studies evaluating combination treatments of feverfew, magnesium, and CoQ10 for episodic migraines have shown mixed results (3).
 Evaluations of feverfew on rheumatoid arthritis are few.
-One study showed no apparent benefit from oral feverfew in rheumatoid arthritis (3).
+One study showed no apparent benefit from oral feverfew in rheumatoid arthritis (4).

 Mouth ulcers, contact dermatitis, dysgeusia, and mild gastrointestinal symptoms may occur.
 Abrupt discontinuation may worsen migraines and cause nervousness and insomnia.